 To promote close relations between alumni and students of the School and support welfare programmes.

 To promote exchange of information between alumni, School and is students.

 PeMSAA Australasia was founded in 2008 and it had its inaugural meeting and dinner dance at The Sebel Pier One Hotel, Sydney on September 27th 2008.
 It was opened by the Governor of New South Wales, Professor Marie Bashir.
-Since then we had five PeMSAA Australasia congresses and the 6th Congress is going to be held in Adelaide, South Australia from the 12th through to the 14th of October 2018; a decade after PeMSAA Australasia’s inception.
+Since then, we had six PeMSAA Australasia conferences and the 7th Conference is going to be held in Sydney, NSW on 8th and 9th of October 2022.

 We invite all Peradeniya alumni who live in Australia and New Zealand to join hands to further strengthen PeMSAA Australasia while maintaining the traditional Peradeniya values and Inspirations.